 3. Ability to take and give direction

-Creative work can be a funny thing to manage because there’s often no “right” or “wrong” way of doing things.
-There is, however, usually one or more ways of doing things that align with the larger strategy of the business, and conversely, ways of doing things that do not.
+Creative work can be funny because there’s often no “right” or “wrong” way of doing things.
+There is, however, usually one or more ways of doing things that align with the larger strategy of the business and, conversely, ways of doing things that do not.

-An effective creative professional must be able to take direction and execute on it rather than needing to always steer the ship.
-For creative professionals in leadership roles, it’s doubly important that they’re able to give clear direction, even in abstract situations and even when dealing with someone who’s more technical or analytical than creative.
+An effective creative professional must be able to take direction and execute on it rather than needing to steer the ship constantly.
+For creative professionals in leadership roles, it’s doubly important that they’re able to give clear direction, even in abstract situations and even when dealing with someone more technical or analytical than creative.

 To identify the ability to take or give direction, ask this:

 - How do you respond to negative feedback?